KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 - Beyond the nation, without severing memory
 - Beyond the world, without abandoning care

 It is not a rejection of form, but a refusal to be bound by it.
-It is the act of holding all identities lightly, recognizing their place in the unfolding—but never mistaking them for the totality of being.
+It is the act of holding all identities lightly, recognizing their place in the unfolding — but never mistaking them for the totality of being.

 ---